Ezequiel Tovar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.70).
+- The Diamondbacks' 4.56 team ERA ranks 22nd across all MLB pitching staffs.

-- The Diamondbacks rank 22nd in baseball in home runs allowed (33 total, 1.3 per game).
+- Diamondbacks pitchers combine to rank 21st in baseball in home runs given up (33 total, 1.2 per game).

-- Kelly (1-3) gets the starting nod for the Diamondbacks in his sixth start of the season.
-He's put together a 4.10 ERA in 26 1/3 innings pitched, with 25 strikeouts.
+- The Diamondbacks will send Henry (0-0) out to make his second start of the season.

-- In his most recent time out on Sunday, the righty threw five innings against the San Diego Padres, allowing four earned runs while surrendering three hits.
+- The left-hander last pitched on Tuesday against the Kansas City Royals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.